-F
+6 F

-Fake root

-A subdirectory that functions as a root directory, allowing you to assign users rights at the subdirectory level.
+Fake root A subdirectory that functions as a root directory, allowing you to assign users rights at the subdirectory level.
+Note Fake roots work with NetWare shells included with NetWare 3.

-Fake roots work with the NetWare DOS Requester, as well as with NetWare shells included with NetWare 2.2 and NetWare 3.
-Fake roots do not work for OS/2 clients.
-(Under OS/2, all mapped drives are roots, and search drives don't exist.)

 Some applications can't be run from subdirectories; they read files from and write files to the root directory.
 However, for security, you should not assign users rights at the root or volume directory level.
 NetWare allows you to map a drive to a fake root (a directory where rights can be assigned to users).
 Thus, to use an application that must be installed at the root, load the files in a subdirectory and designate it as a fake root directory in the login script using MAP ROOT.
 You can't use the DOS CD (change directory) command at the fake root to return to the original root.
 To change the fake root back to the original root, remap the drive.

-Related utility: "MAP" in Utilities Reference.
+Related utility: MAP in Utilities Reference.
 See also "Security."

-FAT

-(File Allocation Table) An index table that points to the disk areas where a file is located.
+FAT (File Allocation Table) An index table that points to the disk areas where a file is located.